 Can I use my drink package at Perfect Day at CocoCay?

 Yes!
 Royal Caribbean drink packages purchased onboard or in advance via the Cruise Planner will be active on the island.
+A pro tip is to frequently check the pricing of the package.
+If you purchase it and find that the daily cost decreases later, you can simply cancel the package you bought for a refund and secure the lower rate.

 Are there overnight stays at Perfect Day at CocoCay?